Ayom04/social-media-clone/README.md

 yarn migrate
 ```

-- To seed some data into your db for testing
+- To seed some data into your database for testing

 ```
 yarn seed